thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 # Data Security and Privacy
 Safegaurding your data starts with understanding how CroMa collects, and processes your personal info.
 The in-hand ticketing machine only collects data pertaining to the user's starting location, destination, and the total number of co-passengers.
 When this data is shared, all that CroMa records is that a few passengers bought ticket(s) and onboarded the bus, but it doesn't know who they exactly are.
 CroMa does not collect your personal data in any form.
 Similarly, on the mobile app's side, it does'nt require users to log-in to the application.
 They can simply startoff without signing up.

-The Firebase database is secured by means of firebase rules.
+The Firebase database are secured by means of firebase rules.
 The Firebase rules ensure that only authenticated users are allowed to manipulate the data.
-This includes the real time data collected bya  given bus during its trip
+This includes the real time passenger data collected by a given bus during its journey

 # License and Project Status
 CroMa, & all its resources are distributed under [Creative Commons Attribution - Non Commercial - No Derivs License](https://github.com/thisisashwinraj/CroMa-CrowdManagementSoftware/blob/main/LICENSE).
 The app is compatible with all operating systems.
 The latest released stable version of CroMa is v1.0.1, and is available to be used on all local system for general use through the mobile app.
 All releases are logged in the [~/StableVersions]()